-The first thing we advise beneficiaries to do is wait.
-That’s going to be the hardest advice to heed because it takes some discipline.
-It’s especially hard when you have a laundry list of home repairs, credit card debt or a vacation you’ve been dreaming of for years.
-This cooling off period is necessary however because very often you’ll find that your short-term expenses aren’t as important as your long-term aspirations.
+The first thing we advise beneficiaries to do is to wait.
+That may be the hardest advice to heed because it takes some discipline.
+It’s especially difficult when you have a laundry list of home repairs, credit card debt to pay off, or a vacation you’ve been dreaming of for years.
+This cooling-off period is necessary however because very often you’ll find that your short-term expenses aren’t as important as your long-term aspirations.
 Time will help you sort them out.
 While you wait, construct a plan in order to eliminate making emotional financial decisions.
-Often, you’ll find that working through a plan will lead to more logical decisions instead that may better benefit you in the long run.
+You’ll likely find that working through a plan will lead to more logical decisions instead that may better benefit you in the long run.

 During the planning process, create a list of goals.
-These goals not only have to be financial but they can be personal goals as well.
-What are your life long dreams?
+These goals don’t have to be limited to solely financial goals; they can be personal goals as well.
+What are your lifelong dreams?
 What do you want to accomplish in the various stages of your life?
 Ask yourself how this windfall can fit into your plan and help you attain your goals.
-You may find that as you put your big ideas on paper, your dreams could start to look like reality.
+You may find that as you put your big ideas on paper, your dreams could start to look more like reality.

-Next prioritize what you’re going to tackle first.
+Next, prioritize what you’re going to tackle first.
 This might be where some of us get hung up.
-There are all these ideas and wants in life but how to address them is important in order to make them happen.
+There are so many ideas and wants in life, but how to address them and when is important in order to make them happen.
 Here’s what we suggest:

 Receiving an inheritance can be bittersweet.
 It means you’ve lost a loved one and are now receiving a final gift from them.
-Seek help from a financial advisor when making financial decisions.
-We can help you with a plan, take the emotion out of decisions and ultimately relieve a burden while you grieve.
-It’s one less thing off your plate during a difficult time and can greatly benefit your future for years to come.
+Seek help from a trusted advisor to help you navigate financial decisions.
+We can help you with a plan, take the emotion out of decisions, and ultimately help to relieve a burden while you grieve.
+It’s one less thing on your plate during a difficult time and can greatly benefit your future for years to come.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.